jwrr/lued/README.md

 * Incremental Search  alt;
 * Clear Mark.
 Sublime Ctrl+KG
 * Bringup Clipboard.
 Sublime Ctrl+KV

 * Sort Selected.
 Sublime f9
 * map save to save_as, for review mode. lued -review file.txt
 * move file has changed checking from C to Lua
 * alt_n - clean up prompt to read empty file.
+<TAB> - If prev line is shorter than current pos then continuue searching up
+ctrl_F - Use the currently opened file as the starting directory. del_sol_in_region. esc_space goes into lua mode. any other esc seq exists lua mode